amanks-20/amanks-20/README.md

 # Hi there! 👋

 ## About Me
 I am Aman Kumar Singh, a final-year BT-MT dual degree student at IIT Kanpur in the Civil Engineering Department.
-My academic journey and research work have been primarily focused on Geoinformatics, LiDAR/Laser Scanning, Autonomous Vehicles, Digital Twins, and Remote Sensing.
+My academic journey and research work have been primarily focused on LiDAR/Laser Scanning.

 ## Research Interests
 - **Geoinformatics**